 - the applicant’s education is not substantially equivalent to the education of a Canadian-educated applicant.
 The applicant is required to obtain a degree from a Canadian university in order to practice physical therapy in Canada.

 The PCE is comprised of two parts: The Qualifying Examination (QE) and the Physiotherapy National Examination (PNE).

 For applicants who were successfully credentialled by The Alliance, the College Bylaws require that the applicant must be registered for both components of the PCE.
 The Registration Committee requires written confirmation from The Alliance of the applicant’s registration.

+Please click on this link for The Alliance’s exam schedule.
 Please contact The Alliance for more information on the PCE.

 Employment and Supervision Proposal

 Both the supervising physical therapist(s) and the applicant must sign a completed Employment and Supervision Plan.
 The supervision plan must meet the following criteria: